techrynx/Techrynx/README.md

 - I get <b><i>extremely uncomfortable</i></b> with any sexual topics which is the main reason why I don't go to the 18+ servers.
 Stop telling me to go there just because I'm an adult.

 <h3><b><i>Extra</i></b></h3>
+- You've probably seen me around a couple times.
+I am dedicated to get 10K hours on the game.
+Why?
+I have no idea I'm way too far into the bit to stop so might as well...
+<br></br>
 - Me and Techno are so similar to each other, let it be humor, personality or even the way our lives went despite being extremely far from even relating, that I'm fairly positive we are some kind of <i>twin souls</i>.
 I am <i>not at all</i> trying to be impersonating whatsoever, I just find it really weird and fascinating how similar people's lives can be.
 <br></br>
 - I am aromantic asexual.